Sinking or sagging floors above your crawl space are an early indication that your crawl space or foundation has structural problems.

 - Cracks in interior drywall

 Often, sagging crawl spaces require some form of foundation repair.
-To ensure that your crawl space structure is properly stabilizing and lifting your floors and walls back to their original positioning, we utilize Foundation Supportworks patented SmartJack™ crawl space support system.
-The SmartJack™ system provides your crawl space with a fast, warrantied solution that offers solid support for sagging and undersized beams, restoring stability and straightness to sagging floor joists in a crawl space.
+To ensure that your crawl space structure is properly stabilizing and lifting your floors and walls back to their original positioning, we utilize Supportworks’ patented SmartJack™ crawl space support system.
+The SmartJack™ system provides your crawl space with a fast, lifetime-warrantied solution that offers solid support for sagging and undersized beams, restoring stability and straightness to sagging floor joists in a crawl space.

 Mold and rot should also be addressed by installing a crawl space liner and removing excess moisture from the crawl space.

 Here at AquaGuard Foundation Solutions, we fix sinking and sagging crawl space areas with our SmartJack™ System.
-The SmartJack™ crawlspace stabilizer is a uniquely designed product that uses steel support systems to stabilize and level failing girders and floor joists in a crawl space.
-This heavy-duty system has been laboratory tested to support loads of more than 60,000 lbs, making it the ideal system to stabilize your sagging and sinking floors.
+The SmartJack™ crawl space stabilizer is a uniquely designed product that uses steel support systems to stabilize and level failing crawl space girders and floor joists.
+This heavy-duty system has been laboratory- tested to support loads of more than 60,000 lbs for each jack, making it the ideal system to stabilize your sagging and sinking floors.

-Other benefits of our SmartJack™ system is that they it can be installed in tight, small access crawl spaces and can install relatively quickly – within a day.
-These adjustable support posts are created with galvanized steel which gives each support post a lifetime resistance to corrosion and provide the best solution for restoring stability to your structure.
+Other benefits of our SmartJack™ system is that it can be installed in tight, small access crawl spaces and can be installed relatively quickly, often within a day.
+These adjustable support posts are created with galvanized steel which gives each support post a lifetime resistance to corrosion and provides the best solution for restoring stability to your structure.

 To combat the issue of poor supporting soils, each crawl space jack distributes the weight of the home through a precast concrete footing and a base of engineered fill material.

 The SmartJack™ is the only solution that addresses problem soils during crawl space restabilization!